 Each Company shall, when applying for signatory status, designate in writing an agent for service of process.
-A Company that has become signatory to this Agreement because of its representation in bargaining by the AMPTP (see lists on pages 3 through 5) or a Company that is a network shall, if it has not done so in the past, designate an agent for service of process on the Guild form for such purpose or in a letter delivered to the Guild within thirty (30) days after the effective date of this Agreement.
+A Company that has become signatory to this Agreement because of its representation in bargaining by the AMPTP (see lists on pages 3 through 6) or a Company that is a network shall, if it has not done so in the past, designate an agent for service of process on the Guild form for such purpose or in a letter delivered to the Guild within thirty (30) days after the effective date of this Agreement.
 In addition, the Company shall provide the Guild with written notice if it designates a different agent for service for a specific and limited purpose (e.g., grievance and arbitration notices or credit notices).
 The Company also shall notify the Guild in writing of any changes in the name(s) or address(es) of such agent(s).

-&lt;sup>16 See subparagraphs 4.f.12., 15. and 16. of the Sideletter on Literary Material Written for Programs Made for New Media, which permit Company to provide the Notices of Tentative Writing Credit to the Guild by email and other notices by email as provided therein.
+15 See paragraph 12 of Theatrical Schedule A, paragraph 12 of Television Schedule A, and subparagraphs 4.f.12., 15. and 16. of the Sideletter on Literary Material Written for Programs Made for New Media, which permit Company to provide Notices of Tentative Writing Credit and certain other notices by email as provided therein.